BaileyM96/Employee-Tracker/README.md

 ## Installation

-Clone it from the Github repository
+Clone it from the Github repository and install all the modules used such as inquirer and mysql

+## Video Walkthrough